itamartz/Powershell/docs/Lessons/Lesson-1.md

 show_sidebar: false
 ---
 ## Powershell versions
-Powershell version is devided in to tow sections
+Powershell version is divided in to tow sections
 * Windows Powershell
 * Powershell Core

 ### Windows Powershell
-Powershell on windows can be install on Server 2008 and above ( you sould upgrade to newer server :) )\
+Powershell on windows can be install on Server 2008 and above ( you should upgrade to newer server :) )\
 Server 2016 and above have the Version 5.1, no more upgrades for Windows Powershell.

 ### Powershell Core